pojntfx/panrpc/README.md

 );
 ```

 The coffee machine/server and the remote control/client now both know of the new `SetCoffeeMachineBrewing` RPC, but the server doesn't call it yet.
-To fix this, we can call this RPC transparently from the coffee machine by accessing the connected remote control(s) with `registry.forRemotes` just like we did before in the remote control, and we can handle errors with `try catch` just like if we were making a local function call:
+To fix this, we can call this RPC transparently from the coffee machine by accessing the connected remote control(s) with `registry.forRemotes` just like we did before in the remote control, and we can handle errors with `try catch` just like if we were making a local function call.
+We'll also use the first argument to the RPC, `ILocalContext`, to get the ID of the remote control/client that is calling `BrewCoffee`, so that we don't call `SetCoffeeMachineBrewing` on the remote control/client that is calling `BrewCoffee` itself:

 ```typescript
 // coffee-machine.ts